GusBerZ/GusBerZ/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTM, CSS, JavaScrypt
-- 💬 Ask me about Photoshop or Games
+- 💬 Ask me about Photoshop, Front-End or Games
-- 🤔 I’m looking for help with Python
+- 🤔 I’m looking for help with JavaScrypt